Joe Ollmann: Comics

 Ollmann's third collection of short stories, This Will All End in Tears (Conundrum Press, 2006) won the Doug Wright Award for Best Book, bringing praise from critics: "What contradictions, what energy, what tension, what struggle, what humour, what characters!" said writer Judy MacDonald, speaking on behalf of the five-member Wright Award jury.
 Ollman's collection transport readers "into cramped and messy living rooms where we discard ourselves and want to stay," she said.
 "These stories and characters aren't tidy.
 The ends aren't tidy.
 Life, fear isn't tidy," she said.
 "Art doesn't have to be tidy either."

 Drawn & Quarterly published Ollmann's first graphic novel Mid-Life in 2011.
 The semi-autobiographical book follows a hapless version of Ollmann as he pursues an affair with a children's music performer.
 In a National Post review, critic Jeet Heer praised the book, remarking that, "The great strength of Mid-Life is Ollmann’s art, which might at a quick glance look unappetizing.
 He draws with a gnarly, blunt line and his characters have a misshapen, antagonizing appearance.
 Yet their ungainly surface is a perfect mirror for their messy lives.
 Rarely are form and content so aptly aligned in a comic book.
 Mid-Life is a superb graphic novel, by turns hilarious and appalling.”
 The book was nominated for a Wright Award in the Best Book category.

 In 2017, Drawn & Quarterly published Ollmann's first sustained work of non-fiction, The Abominable Mr. Seabrook, a graphic biography of the writer William Seabrook.
 The book received generally positive notices, with a reviewer for Publishers Weekly noting, "Seabrook is just the sort of character that Ollmann is so good at rendering: a complicated, misunderstood, and underappreciated mess of a person whose life was fascinating and whose appetites were, quite literally, as strange as they come.
 As both a narrative and a story in pictures, this is an early candidate for the year’s best graphic biography.”

 His 2021 graphic novel Fictional Father was a shortlisted finalist for the Governor General's Award for English-language fiction at the 2021 Governor General's Awards.

+In 2026 he published the graphic short story collection The Woodchipper.